- Open Access

 Out of 122 invited participants, 95 (78%) participated in at least one round by either answering at least one rating question or reviewing/making comments during discussion.
 Of the 95 participants, 88 (93%) participated in Round 1; 74 (78%) participated in Round 2 and, of these, 55 (74%) posted a total of 1201 comments (M = 21.8, SD = 34.2, Range: 1–209); and 56 (59%) participated in Round 3.

 The majority of those who participated in at least one round were parents or caregivers (75%); most were female (62%) and white (91%).
 About two-fifths of study participants reported living within a 50-mile radius from a clinic where individuals with DMD receive neuromuscular care.
 There were no statistically significant differences in demographic characteristics of those who participated and those who did not participate in different rounds (see Table 1).
 There were no statistically significant differences between demographic characteristics of participants and non-participants in different rounds as measured by Fisher’s exact test.

 Of the 19 care considerations included in this study, 12 met criteria of patient-centeredness (i.e., both panels considered them to be important and acceptable).
-See Appendix for a list of recommendations.
+See Additional file 1 for a list of recommendations.
 Of these, four pertained to vertical growth, three to weight management, three to bone health, and two to puberty.
 Panels disagreed on the importance and/or acceptability of four recommendations and considered the remaining three to be of uncertain importance and acceptability.
 A more detailed description of these findings will be published separately.